 · 8th Grade Biomedical Science course through Project Lead the Way curriculum includes: Medical Detectives, Green Architecture and Flight and Space:

 McPherson also uses hands-on science kits in grades K- 5 to help students deepen their conceptual understanding in science.
 McPherson utilizes Otter Creek (Rocket Math) and ST Math fluency to increase students’ mathematical fluency skills.
-McPherson has a student owned laptop program in grades 5, 6, 7 and 8.
-We also have a 1:1 technology program in K-1st (iPADs) and 2nd-4th (HP Streams and Chromebooks).
-Students use technology in all content areas and are supported with Edmodo and Haiku.
+Students use technology in all content areas.

 McPherson staff identified citing evidence from non-fiction text and mathematics fluency as our areas of focus.
-Teachers have been trained in Thinking Maps and there is continuity in writing K-8 with the writing programs Write from the Beginning and Write for the Future.
+Teachers have been trained in Thinking Maps and there is continuity in writing from kindergarten to 8th grade.